edrumwri/robotics-course-materials/_posts/2016-02-27-differential-kinematics.markdown

 computationally expensive singular value decomposition._

 ##### State of the art approaches for numerical IK
-[State of the art IK approaches](https://www.researchgate.net/publication/282852814_TRAC-IK_An_Open-Source_Library_for_Improved_Solving_of_Generic_Inverse_Kinematics) use quasi-Newton methods for nonlinear programming with inequality constraints to compute inverse kinematics with joint limits.
+[State of the art IK approaches](https://www.researchgate.net/publication/282852814_TRAC-IK_An_Open-Source_Library_for_Improved_Solving_of_Generic_Inverse_Kinematics) use [quasi-Newton methods](https://en.wikipedia.org/wiki/Quasi-Newton_method) for nonlinear programming with inequality constraints to compute inverse kinematics with joint limits.
 These are generic (albeit carefully crafted) approaches applied to a standard nonlinear programming description of the problem.
-Like methods described above, the _convergence of numerical inverse kinematics approaches is heavily dependent upon the starting configuration_.
+With all numerical IK approaches, _convergence is heavily dependent upon the starting configuration_.

 ### Computing the Jacobian matrix